tale-lang/tale/README.md

 x = one or two
 ```

-Here the language has too many options of how to interpret the `one or two` expression.
+Here the compiler would have too many options of how to interpret the `one or two` expression.
 To solve this problem, the Tale uses Smalltalk syntax of keyword messages.

 #### Keyword forms